darkrenaissance/darkfi/doc/src/arch/consensus.md

 When the finalization check kicks in, each node will grab its best fork.

+A security threshold is set, which refers to the height where the probability to produce a fork, able to reorg the current best ranking fork reaches zero, similar to the # of block confirmation used by other PoW based protocols.

 If more than one fork exists with same rank, the node will not finalize any block proposals.
-If the fork's length exceeds the security threshold, the node will finalize all block proposals, excluding the last ($n$)-block proposal, by appending them to the canonical blockchain.
-We exclude the last ($n$)-block proposal to eliminate network race conditions for blocks of the same height.
+If the fork's length exceeds the security threshold, the node will push (finalize) its first proposal to the canonical blockchain.
+The fork acts as a queue (buffer) for to-be-finalized proposals.

-Once finalized, all the remaining fork chains are removed from the node's memory pool.
+Once a finalization occurs, all the remaining fork chains are removed from the node's memory pool, keeping just the best ranking one, along with its remaining proposals.

 Because of this design, finalization cannot occur while there are competing fork chains of the same rank whose length exceeds the security threshold.
 In